Demographics of Filipino Americans: Washington

 The first documented Filipino in Washington state was a lumber mill employee at Port Blakely in 1888, but there were some earlier instances of Filipino seamen settling in the Puget Sound region.
 In 1910, the population of Filipinos in Washington was twelve times greater than in California.
 In 1920, there were almost a thousand (958) Filipinos in Washington.
 Pre-World War II, Washington had the second-largest population of Filipino Americans in the mainland United States—3,480 in 1930; this population had declined to 2,200 by 1940.
 A significant population of these early Filipinos were migratory workers, working in the canneries in Puget Sound, and harvesting crops in Yakima Valley.

 In 1970, Filipino Americans were the fifth-largest minority population, with 11,462 persons, after African-Americans, Hispanic and Latino Americans, Native Americans, and Japanese Americans; they were 0.3% of the total population of Washington at the time; 87.2% lived in urban areas, and 7,668 Filipinos lived in the Seattle–Tacoma–Everett metropolitan area.
 In 1990, Filipinos were the largest population of Asian Pacific Americans in Washington.
 As of the 2010 Census, the state was home to the fifth largest Filipino American population in the nation.
 60% of Filipino Americans living in Washington have arrived since 1965.

+As of the 2020 Census, there are 194,682 Filipinos in Washington.